-Sales activity in the Sydney CBD office sales market increased over the last 12 months with total sales recorded to the 3rd quarter of 2015 of \$7.0 billion.
-Stronger investor demand and the deepening buyer pool looking for modern office product has resulted in firm pricing for assets.
-Demand for core plus assets in the Sydney CBD resulted in further yield compression over the last 12 months with prime average yields now compressed by 113 basis points over the last 3 years.
+Sales activity in the Sydney CBD office sales market increased over the last 12 months with total sales recorded to the 3rd quarter of 2016 of \$2.48 billion.
+Demand for core plus assets in the Sydney CBD resulted in further yield compression over the last 12 months with prime average yields now compressed by 50 basis points over the last 3 years.
 The withdrawal of office stock for redevelopment or residential conversions has resulted in continued secondary grade yield compression.
-Secondary yields compressed by 25 basis points on both ends to range between 6.25%-7.00% in Q3 2015.
-Average secondary yields have now compressed by 125 basis points over the last 3 years.
+Secondary yields compressed by 25 basis points on both ends to range between 5.50%-6.25% in Q3 2016.